williamsjj/markdown2manning_tools/README.md

 * Agile Author PDF Maker: We can't distribute this.
 But you can get it from Manning (or email us and we'll help) if you're an author.
 	* To install: Unpack the AA PDF maker archive into __AAMakePDF/__ in the root directory of this repo.
+* Agile Author Validator: We can't distribute this either.
+But you can get it from Manning (or email us and we'll help) if you're an author.
+	* To install: Unpack the AA validator archive into __validator/__ in the root directory of this repo.
 * TexLive or MacTex (I use MacTex) - Required for PDF generation
 	* TexLive: [http://tug.org/texlive/](http://tug.org/texlive/)
 	* MacTex: [http://www.tug.org/mactex/](http://www.tug.org/mactex/)